yevgenykuz/github-jenkins-workflow-example/README.rst

 =======
 Install ngrok on your Jenkins master (if not exposed to the internet)
 ---------------------------------------------------------------------
-| In case your Jenkins server is not exposed to the internet, you can use a tunneling services like `ngrok <https://ngrok.com/>`_ to allow GitHub to communicate with it. ngrok provides a free plan that is sufficient for GitHub <-> communication.
+| In case your Jenkins server is not exposed to the internet, you can use a tunneling service like `ngrok <https://ngrok.com/>`_ to allow GitHub to communicate with it. ngrok provides a free plan that is sufficient for GitHub <-> Jenkins communication.
-| In any case, exposing your Jenkins to the internet is the preferred way and should be prioritized.
+| In any case, exposing your Jenkins to the internet is the preferred way.

 To install ngrok on your Jenkins master see the following configuration example (used on CentOS 7, all commands are done as root):